goltermann/deployment-manager/README.md

 ## Using Deployment Manager

-You can use `dm` to deploy a type from the command line.
-You will need to first build it by running `make` from the deployment-manager repo.
+You can use `dm` to deploy a type from the command line:

+1. You will need to first build it by running `make` from the deployment-manager repo.
+1. You should also ensure you've run the `kubectl proxy` command from the section above so that the `dm` commandline tool can reach the DM service in your Kubernetes cluster.

 This command deploys a
 redis cluster with two workers from the type definition in this repository: